Python Interface#

 deployment_config (str) – path to cloud deployment config

-octaipipe.deployments.kill_deployment(deployment_id: str) None#
+octaipipe.deployments.kill_deployment(deployment_id: str) str#

 Terminates deployment for a specific deployment ID.